 d) scholarships, especially the MU Scholarship and Bursary Regulations,

-e) fees in accordance with section 58 of the Act,
+e) fees under Section 58 of the Act,

-f) disciplinary codes applicable to students of MU and its constituent parts.
+f) disciplinary regulations applicable to students of MU and its constituent parts.

 (5) A decision on the proposal for the appointment of the Rector is governed by a special procedure set out in Appendix No. 1 to the MU Statutes.

-(1) A secret ballot conducted in the AS MU applies to matters determined by law, MU Statutes or these Rules of Procedure.
+(1) Secret ballot in the AS MU applies to matters determined by law, MU Statutes or these Rules of Procedure.

-d) statements of prior consent with the appointment of Scientific Board members,
+e) statements of prior consent to the appointment and dismissal of Scientific Board members,

-f) statements of prior consent with the appointment of Internal Evaluation Board members.
+g) statements of prior consent to the appointment and dismissal of MU Internal Evaluation Board members.

-(3) Any AS MU vote may be conducted either by secret ballot or by roll call in case at least one tenth of the present members agree.
+(3) Any AS MU vote may be conducted by secret ballot in case at least one tenth of the present members agree.

 Rector's Disagreement with a Resolution

-An AS MU resolution which the Rector disagrees with is not implemented; this fact is announced without undue delay to the AS MU chair along with a justification.
-In such a case, the AS MU discusses the matter in question again without undue delay.
-A three fifths majority of all members is required for adopting a resolution on this matter.
+In case the Rector disagrees with a resolution of the AS MU, he/she shall not implement it, shall promptly notify the AS MU chair thereof and provide reasoning.
+In such a case, the AS MU shall discuss the matter in question again without undue delay.
+A three-fifths majority of all members is required for adopting a resolution on this matter.

-(1) Adopted AS MU resolutions are published in a manner facilitating remote access within three days.
+(1) Within three days, the AS MU resolutions adopted shall be published in a manner allowing for remote access.

-(2) AS MU session minutes are prepared by the chair in cooperation with a designated Rector's Office employee.
-The minutes summarize the course of the session including opinions expressed in the discussion and state resolutions including the manner and outcome of all votes taken.
-Any approved regulations and other written documents, which form the basis of a resolution, are included as attachments to the minutes.
+(2) The minutes from AS MU sessions are prepared by a designated employee of the Rector’s Office in cooperation with the person who chairs the session.
+The minutes summarize the course of the session, opinions expressed in the discussion and state resolutions including the manner and results of voting on them.
+Any approved regulations and other documents that form the basis of a resolution are attached to

-(3) An audio recording of the AS MU session may be made by a record keeper for the purpose of compiling the minutes after a session has taken place.
-This record is archived until the next AS MU meeting after which it is deleted.
+(3) An audio recording of the AS MU session may be made by the minutes clerk for the purpose of compiling the minutes.
+This record is archived until the next AS MU meeting, after which it is deleted.

-(4) An electronic version of the session minutes is made available to all AS MU members within 14 days of the end of the session.
-Each AS MU member has the right to comment on session minutes within seven days of obtaining access.
+(4) An electronic version of the minutes is made available to all AS MU members within fourteen days of the end of the session.
+Each AS MU member has the right to comment on the session minutes within seven days of obtaining access.
 AS MU members are immediately informed of how their comments have been settled.
-The session minutes are subsequently published immediately after the settlement of all comments.
+The session minutes are published promptly after the settlement of all comments.

-(5) Records of individual documents and files, as well as records of their movement, are kept exclusively using the electronic records service system in the IS MU.
+(5) Records of individual documents and files, as well as records of their movement, are kept exclusively through the electronic records management system in the IS MU.

-(6) All documents and files are stored in accordance with an MU regulation applicable to the records service, which includes unified guidelines for document handling and discarding proceedings.
+(6) All documents and files are stored in accordance with the MU document management rules, which include uniform guidelines for document handling, retention and disposal procedure.

-A majority of all members is calculated from the number of mandates established in section 5, subsection 2 of the MU Statutes.
+A majority of all members is calculated from the number of mandates under Section 5(2) of the MU Statutes.

-(2) These Rules of Procedure enter into force in accordance with section 36, subsection 4 of the Act on the day of registration with the Ministry of Education, Youth and Sports.
+(3) In accordance with Section 36(4) of the Act, these Rules of Procedure shall enter into force on the day of registration with the Ministry of Education, Youth and Sports.